melboo/Parsons-Bootcamp-Web/Day_2/README.md

   - `<body>`
     - Represents the content of an HTML document.
 There is only one <body> element in a document.
   - `<h1> … <h6>`
-    - Heading elements implement six levels of document headings; <h1> is the most important and <h6> is the least.
+    - Heading elements implement six levels of document headings `<h1>` is the most important and `<h6>` is the least.
 A heading element briefly describes the topic of the section it introduces.
   - `<div>`
     - used to group other elements in a block.
     - Represents a generic container with no special meaning.